kumar842/my-notes/my_azure/Resource Manager.md

 scope is a boundary of control for Azure [[Resource]]s, It a way to govern your [[Resource]]s by placing [[Resource]]s
 - with in a logical grouping
-- and also applying logical restrictions in the form of rules [[Management Group]]
+- and also applying logical restrictions in the form of rules

+set of resources that access for hte Role assignment applies to.
+Scope Access Controls at the Management, [[Subscription]] or [[[Resource Group]] level.

+[[Management Group]]
 [[Subscription]]
 [[Resource Group]]